dineshkummarc/Biometric-Attendance-System/README.md

 - **Manufacturing and Industrial Facilities**: Biometric attendance systems can be utilized in manufacturing and industrial settings to monitor employee attendance and manage shift schedules.
 It helps in maintaining a record of work hours and ensures appropriate staffing levels.
 - **Security Access Control**: The system can also be integrated with access control systems to provide secure entry and exit for authorized individuals.
 It enhances overall security by restricting access to designated areas based on fingerprint authentication.

-## Contributing

-Thank you for considering contributing to the Biometric Attendance System!
-We welcome any contributions that can enhance the program and make it even better.

 ## Acknowledgments